Leicester Central railway station: Decline

-Upon nationalisation of the railways in 1947 the Great Central passed from the control of the London & North Eastern Railway into the newly created Eastern Region of British Railways, and then to the London Midland Region in 1958.
-The line was regarded by its new operators as an unnecessary duplication of existing North-South routes, and services began gradually to be run down.
-The Leicester Central engine shed played host to increasingly old and worn-out locomotives; in 1958 the engine stud was made up of 11 LMS Stanier Class 5 4-6-0s, 3 LMS Stanier Class 4 2-6-4s, 2 BR Class 5 4-6-0s and 1 0-6-0 diesel shunter.
+Upon nationalisation of the railways in 1947, the Great Central passed from the control of the London and North Eastern Railway into the newly created Eastern Region of British Railways, and then in 1958 to the London Midland Region.
+The line was regarded by its new operators as an unnecessary duplication of existing north–south routes, and services began gradually to be run down.
+The Leicester Central engine shed played host to increasingly old and worn-out locomotives; in 1958, the engine roster was made up of 11 LMS Stanier Class 5 4-6-0s, 3 LMS Stanier Class 4 2-6-4s, 2 BR Class 5 4-6-0s and 1 0-6-0 diesel shunter.

 The publication of the Beeching Report in 1963 saw the Great Central identified as an unremunerative line earning less than £5,000 per week in revenue and it was proposed to withdraw passenger services from the line as far as Banbury.
-So began "several years of deliberate neglect and decline and retrenchment" designed to reduce the former busy trunk route into a state whereby closure could be easily achieved.
-It was announced that as from March 1964 12 stations on the Great Central Main Line (including Leicester Central) would close on Sundays which would allegedly save £250,000; 200 objections were lodged against the proposal and representations were made by local authorities to members of parliament.
+So began "several years of deliberate neglect and decline and retrenchment" designed to reduce the former busy trunk route to a state whereby closure could be easily achieved.
+It was announced that, as from March 1964, 12 stations on the Great Central Main Line (including Leicester Central) would close on Sundays, allegedly saving £250,000; 200 objections were lodged against the proposal and representations were made by local authorities to members of parliament.

 The engine shed closed in 1964, and freight services were withdrawn from the line in June 1965.
-On 3 September 1966 the line ceased to be a trunk route with the withdrawal of services to Sheffield and Marylebone, leaving Leicester Central operating a sparse DMU local service to Nottingham and Rugby.
-The line north of Nottingham would be closed and the track lifted, as would for most of the track between Rugby and Calvert.
-In the last few months before its own closure on 5 May 1969 the station was little but an unstaffed halt.
+On 3 September 1966, the line ceased to be a trunk route with the withdrawal of services to Sheffield and Marylebone, leaving Leicester Central operating a sparse DMU local service to Nottingham and Rugby.
+The line north of Nottingham would be closed and the track lifted, as would most of the track between Rugby and Calvert.
+In the last few months before its own closure on 5 May 1969, the station was little but an unstaffed halt.

 Post-closure

 During 1970 Leicester Central's platform buildings, canopies and platforms were demolished and replaced by industrial premises; the signalboxes were removed and the site of the turntable became a car park.
 The former booking offices were reused as part of a business; the station's clocktower had previously been removed by British Rail.
 Much of the Great Central's viaduct through Leicester had been demolished by the beginning of the 1980s and the bowstring bridge over Northgate Street was dismantled in 1981.
-The Roman pavement was removed from the site in 1976 and is now on display in the close-by Old Jewry Wall Museum, about 100 metres (110 yards) from its original location.
+The Roman pavement was removed from the site in 1976 and is now on display in the close by Old Jewry Wall Museum, about 100 metres (110 yards) from its original location.